Fox-ML-infrastructure/FoxML_Core/LEGAL/DATA_RETENTION_DELETION_POLICY.md

 **Clients may request:**

-- **Deletion of consulting data** — Request deletion of consulting project data
 - **Deletion of support records** — Request deletion of support communications (subject to retention requirements)
 - **Information about retention** — Request information about what information we retain